Five safes: Design

+In 2015 the UK Data Service organized a workshop to encourage data users from the academic and private sectors to think about how to manage confidential research data, using the Five Safes to demonstrate alternative options and best practice.

-The major design use is in Australia: both the Australian Bureau of Statistics and the Australian Department of Social Service used the Five Safes as an ex ante design tool.
+Early adopters for strategic design use were in Australia: both the Australian Bureau of Statistics and the Australian Department of Social Service used the Five Safes as an ex ante design tool.
 In 2017 the Australian Productivity Commission recommended adopting a version of the framework to support cross-government data sharing and re-use.
-This is currently undergoing consultation with draft legislation expected in 2020.

-In 2015 the UK Data Service organized a workshop to encourage data users from the academic and private sectors to think about how to manage confidential research data, using the Five Safes to demonstrate alternative options and best practice.
+This underwent extensive consultation and culminated in the DAT Act 2022.

+Since 2020 the Five Safes has been the overriding framework for the design of new secure facilities and data sharing arrangements in the UK for public health and social sciences.
+This has been promoted by the Office for Statistics Regulation, the UK Statistics Authority, NHS DIgital, and the research funding bodies Administrative Data Research UK and DARE UK.

+Regulation and legislation

-Two laws have incorporated the Fives Safes: explicitly in the South Australian Public Sector (Data Sharing) Act 2016, implicitly in the research provisions of the Digital Economy Act.
+Three laws have incorporated the Fives Safes.
+They are explicit in the South Australian Public Sector (Data Sharing) Act 2016, and implicit in the research provisions of the UK Digital Economy Act 2017.
+The Australian Data Availability and Transparency Act 2022 renames the Five Safes as the Five Data Sharing Principles.

 Public engagement

 The UK Data Service has produced a blog and video for the general public about the use of Five Safes in re-using administrative data.
 Statistics New Zealand produced a non-technical description, as did ONS for Data Privacy Day 2017.

 The Australian Federal Government has produced several videos on data sharing, including the Data Sharing Principles.